 Hubs & Bearings

 Trailer wheels get doused in harbors, rivers, and lakes.
 Why does this matter?
-Consider how the wheel turns around the axle's spindle; peer inside the wheel's hub to the bearings (Figure 1).
+Consider how the wheel turns around the axle's spindle; peer inside the wheel's hub to the bearings (figure below).
 In order to keep the loaded wheels turning smoothly, bearings need to be amply lubricated with grease.
 That bearing grease is kept in place by one or more seals.
 Traveling down the road causes the hub and bearings to heat up.
 When you then immerse that heated wheel assembly in cold water, the temperature drop causes a vacuum inside the hub, which draws gritty seawater into the wheel assembly; damage to metal parts can follow swiftly.

-Figure 1 shows sets of bearings contained within the wheel's hub.
+The figure above shows sets of bearings contained within the wheel's hub.
 The bearings are tapered to match the camber of the spindle.
 These should be examined seasonally or every 2,000 miles and repacked with grease.
 To do that, first ensure that the opposite wheels are chocked and that the trailer is safely positioned on a stable jackstand on a level surface.
 Remove the dust cap and retaining nut, then slide the wheel assembly off, taking care not to drop the bearings.
 Avoid contaminating them with grit.
 Clean the bearing with a solvent such as kerosene, and inspect them for pitting or any other deformation.
 Also inspect the spindle for any scoring or pitting.
 If the surface of either the spindle or the bearings isn't absolutely smooth, replace it.

 To reinstall the wheel assembly, liberally grease the spindle, and pack grease into the bearing races.
 Carefully fit the grease retainer and bearings, then tighten the retaining nut with a wrench.
 Seat the wheel on the spindle by rocking it gently back and forth.
 While maintaining pressure on the wrench, spin the wheel until it will no longer rotate.
 This ensures that both bearings are properly seated.
 Finally, back the retaining nut off a quarter-turn, and lock it in place with a cotter pin.